 Choose the evening's entertainment

-Take in a show at Theater Memphis, or jam out to tunes from national acts like The Doobie Brothers at the Live at the Garden summer concert series at Memphis Botanic Garden.
-Check the garden’s full calendar — and the events' lineup at the Dixon — for year-round affairs such as happy hours and wine tastings onsite.
+Take in a show at Theater Memphis or at the Scheidt Family Performing Arts Center on the University of Memphis campus.
+Time it right and you can jam out to tunes from national acts like The Doobie Brothers at the Live at the Garden summer concert series at Memphis Botanic Garden.
+Check the garden’s full calendar — and the events lineup at the Dixon — for year-round affairs, such as happy hours and wine tastings on-site.

 End on a sweet note